tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 variable to the graph by constructing an instance of the class `Variable`.

-The `Variable()` constructor requires an initial value for the variable, which can be an `Output` of any type and shape.
+The `Variable()` constructor requires an initial value for the variable, which can be a `Tensor` of any type and shape.
 The initial value defines the type and shape of the variable.
 After construction, the type and shape of the variable are fixed.
 The value can be changed using one of the assign methods.